 2.Aim of the lesson

 This lesson is intended to develop in young people skills related to mathematical thinking, computational thinking and spatial thinking (mostly).
 In it, the young people work with the basics of visual representation of geometric figures through programming them.
 This can help learners to develop spatial thinking, understanding how the objects can be shown in a canvas (a dimension) and how they can be moved within.
-Moreover the location of digital objects, this activity can be used to teach students about color composition, color experimentation, color proper use, etc. by complementing the basic aspects with some extra activities using color filling and composition.
+Moreover the location of digital objects, this activity can be used to teach students about color composition, colour experimentation, colour proper use, etc. by complementing the basic aspects with some extra activities using colour filling and composition.